vinosatravel/www.vinosatravel.com/content/blog/getting-to-indonesia/index.md

 - Your passport must be valid for at least 6 (six) months.
 - You must have a return/onward journey ticket and proof of accommodation (you may find further information from your relevant agent).

-- The fee for the eVOA is IDR 500.000/- by CASH only at the VOA counter.
+- The fee for the VOA is IDR 500.000/- by **CASH ONLY** at the VOA counter.

 #### Electronic Visa-on-Arrival (eVOA)